Finding Dispersed Families: Finding participants

-Advertising to appear on KBS' broadcast special Finding Dispersed Families went live on June 26, 1983 with an original plan to air 200 stories on the program.
+Advertising to appear on Finding Dispersed Families went live on June 26, 1983 with an original plan to air 200 stories on the program.
 Within two days, over 1000 applications were received, leading producers to make the decision that 850 people would be featured on the broadcast.
 In an attempt to increase the broadcast's success in re-connecting families, these applicants went through a series of interviews and were later assigned into four groups based on the likelihood that they would be reunited with their family.
 Those with the highest likelihood of reunion presented their cases first on the program.
 To feature all 850 applicants selected, each individual shared their case to find their missing family member through holding up a sign that featured a number and their story.
 On the first day of the program, 36 Koreans were reunited with their long-lost family members.
 Within days later, the walls of the KBS building as well as neighbouring sidewalks and the Yeouido Plaza were covered with posters looking for separated relatives.
 Due to the build up of such large crowds, the police were called to maintain order and safety amongst civilians.
 As the broadcast continued, the plaza remained full with citizens wanting to feature on the broadcast and thus, the "Finding Dispersed Families Headquarters" was established at the KBS main building.
 The secondary part of the live broadcast began on July 1, 1983 at 10:15 p.m.
 KST and marked the start of the 138 days of live broadcasting that followed.